eth-brownie/brownie/docs/api-convert.rst

 Wei
 ---

-.. py:class:: brownie.convert.Wei(value)
+.. py:class:: brownie.convert.datatypes.Wei(value)

-    Integer subclass that converts a value to wei and allows comparisons, addition and subtraction using the same conversion.
+    Integer subclass that converts a value to wei (the smallest unit of Ether, equivalent to 10\ :superscript:`-18` Ether) and allows comparisons, addition and subtraction using the same conversion.

     ``Wei`` is useful for strings where you specify the unit, for large floats given in scientific notation, or where a direct conversion to ``int`` would cause inaccuracy from floating point errors.